-- 1. Prepare the server for service. - Power off the server and disconnect the power cords from the power supplies.
-See Powering Down the Server. - Extend the server into the maintenance position.
-See Extend the Server to the Maintenance Position. - c.
+- 1. Prepare the server for service.

+- Power off the server and disconnect the power cords from the power supplies.

+See Powering Down the Server.

+c.
 Attach an antistatic wrist strap to your wrist, and then to a metal area on the chassis.